Gill Robb Wilson: The ministry

-A son of a Presbyterian minister, Gill Robb Wilson followed in his father's footsteps after the Great War.
-He attended seminary in Pittsburgh and was ordained into a forerunner of the current Presbyterian Church, (USA).
-During his upbringing and training for the ministry, Gill Robb acquired an accomplished skill with the spoken and written word.
+A son of a Presbyterian minister, Gill Robb Wilson also became a preacher after World War I. He attended seminary in Pittsburgh and was ordained into a forerunner of the current Presbyterian Church.
+During his training for the ministry, Gill Robb acquired an accomplished skill with the spoken and written word.
 This training would serve him well in later years.
 He was installed as Pastor of the Fourth Presbyterian Church of Trenton, New Jersey.
 During this pastorate (in 1927), Gill Robb Wilson was named Chaplain of the American Legion.
 After the death of his first wife and second child, he suffered the loss of his voice.
-Doctors required complete silence if his voice was to have the chance of ever coming back.
-It was at this point that he left the leadership of the Fourth Presbyterian Church of Trenton where he had enjoyed a fruitful ministry.
+Doctors required silence if his voice was to recover.
+It was at this point that he left the church.

 Professional life

-Drawing upon his extensive experience in aviation and good standing in Trenton, New Jersey, the Hon.
-Gill Robb Wilson became Director of Aeronautics for the State of New Jersey in 1930 and served in this role until 1944.
+Gill Robb became Director of Aeronautics for the State of New Jersey in 1930 and served in this role until 1944.
 As such, he shared in oversight of the Lakehurst landing field and participated as a member of the Inquiry Board (appointed by the U.S. Secretary of Commerce) related to the crash of the zeppelin Hindenburg.
-He saw a need and imagined the possibilities for aviation in America.
-Crucial to those possibilities was the Civil Air Patrol.
-He promoted and fostered that dream, becoming the first director of the Civil Air Patrol.
-In 1939 he became the very first member of the Aircraft Owners and Pilots Association (AOPA) which is now the world's largest general aviation association with approximately 400,000 members.
+He was the first director of the Civil Air Patrol.
+In 1939 he became the first member of the Aircraft Owners and Pilots Association.
 He also served as the editor of AOPA's first publication.
 He witnessed the test of the atomic bomb on Bikini Island.
-It is likely after effects of this event contributed to illness that later led to his death.

 Writing career

-Combining his love of aviation and skill with the pen, Gill Robb Wilson was an early editor of Flying Magazine.
+Gill Robb Wilson was an early editor of Flying Magazine.
 In World War II, he was a correspondent for the Herald Tribune.
 Wilson was also the author of a book of poetry, which included some pieces on World War I aviation, and the autobiographical work, I Walked with Giants, Vantage Press, 1968.

-Wilson wrote the foreword to popular aviation writer Richard Bach's first book, Stranger to the Ground.

-Family facts
+Personal life

-Gill Robb Wilson was married to Margaret Perrine and had a bright and creative daughter, Margaret Robb Wilson.
+Gill Robb Wilson was married to Margaret Perrine and had a daughter, Margaret Robb Wilson.
 His first wife, Margaret Perrine Wilson, succumbed to the influenza epidemic while she was pregnant with their second daughter.
-He married his second wife, Mary Josephine Clary, on April 28, 1931 in Parkersburg, West Virginia.
+He married his second wife, Mary Josephine Clary, on April 28, 1931, in Parkersburg, West Virginia.
 Gill Robb Wilson died in Los Angeles County, California.
-He is greatly honored by the CAP California Wing each Memorial Day.